Layan-dev/Fullstack-ecommerce-website-React-project/README.md

 **Functionalities for a Visitor:**

-- Get list of products
+- Get list of products ✅
-- Filter products by categories or price
+- Filter products by categories or price✅
-- Search products by name
+- Search products by name✅
-- Add products to a cart
+- Add products to a cart✅
-- Remove products from a cart
+- Remove products from a cart✅

 **Functionalities for an Admin:**

-- Add a new product, update info of a product, remove a product
+- Add a new product, update info of a product, remove a product✅

 ### Level 2: Additional Requirements

 **Authentication:**

 - Implement register and login functionality via email and password
-- Protect the routes based on login and admin status
+- Protect the routes based on login and admin status✅

 **Functionalities for an Admin:**

 - list all users, delete or block a user.
 - list all orders
-- Add a new category, update info of a category, remove a category
+- Add a new category, update info of a category, remove a category ✅

 **Form Validation:**